k1LoW/runn/README.md

 Use dsn (Data Source Name) to specify DB Runner.

-When step is executed, it executes the specified query the database.
+When step is invoked, it executes the specified query the database.

 ``` yaml
 runners: